Lots of information about Prince George can be found at this link.

 UNBC residence – Stay right at UNBC in one of the residences.
 Information, and reservation forms/phone numbers/etc. are here: http://www.unbc.ca/conference/accommodation

 UNBC also has a cafeteria, a Tim Horton’s, a corner store featuring standard snack food as well as local fare, a student-run coffee shop (Degrees Coffee), and a pub.
 One way or the other, there is always food available on campus at UNBC.

 Other eating options on and off campus include:

 The Thirsty Moose – This is UNBC’s student society-run pub, and the only place on campus where you can purchase EtOH, etc. It features typical pub food, various beers, and other drinks.
 Vegetarian options. https://www.facebook.com/ThirstyMoosePub

-The Copper Pig Bbq House – Kansas-style barbecue, exceptional service, and a very wide variety of beers on tap and in bottles.
+The Copper Pig Bbq House – Kansas-style barbecue, exceptional service, and a very wide variety of local and regional beers on tap and in bottles.
 Lots of meat, of course (although I think that there are vegetarian options, but don’t quote me on that).
 One of my favorite restaurants in town.
 Situated in the downtown core near to the Ramada and the Coast Inn. http://www.copperpigbbq.ca

 Spicy Green – Sri Lankan, South Indian, and Singaporean meals.
 Spice levels vary from mild to extreme (you make your choice at the time of order).
 Vegetarian options, of course.
 They also deliver or do pick-up.
 Situated well outside of downtown, but not far from UNBC by car. http://www.spicygreensrestaurant.com/